Community ConnectionsSenior Events Calendar

 The Graduate Certificate in Aging Studies requires a minimum of 12 hours of credit hours.
 All core classes and many electives are available on-line in a flexible format.

-*Click below for a listing of classes being offered.
+See below for a listing of classes offered in past semesters:

 Required Core Courses (9 hours):